Canserbero: Legacy

+In 2026, the acting president of Venezuela, Delcy Rodríguez, announced the declaration of March 11 as National Rap Day in Venezuela; a date that coincides with Canserbero’s birthday.

 Murder

 Canserbero's tomb, photographed in 2023, in the Metropolitan Cemetery of Maracay.
 His epitaph reads "Neither more nor less."

 Discovery and first investigation

 On 20 January 2015, Canserbero was found dead, presumably by a passer-by in front of his apartment building.
 The artist fell from the tenth floor of the Camino Real building in the Andrés Bello urbanization in Maracay.
 Initially, some of his close friends maintained that the artist stayed in the apartment of bassist Carlos Molnar, a friend and co-worker, since he had schizophrenia.
 Molnar was killed that same day by stabbing.
 On the other hand, the Ombudsman of Venezuela, Tarek William Saab, in March of the same year, reopened the case, since there were other additional details that straighten some hypotheses of the "witnesses".
 The first hypothesis is based on the fact that the kitchen window was made of romanillas and all the glasses were previously removed, which causes intrigue, given the "presumed" psychotic state in which Canserbero was used at the time of launching.
 [Quote required] "Having taken the romanillas out of the window indicates method, not despair," says the defender, who relies on the sisters' testimony to indicate that the romanillas were not at the time of Canserbero's fall, "but someone put them back later", he said.

 While depressed (although family members stated that he did not have any mental illness), he was asked by Carlos Molnar, bassist for Zion TPL, to stay with him.

 It was long alleged that Canserbero had stabbed Molnar to death and then jumped to his own death from the tenth floor of the building.
 However, several members of his family expressed several doubts regarding the police investigation, culminating in the reopening of the case on 11 November 2023 by the Public Ministry of Venezuela.